 6. Start up the server.

-Let’s start with creatig a basic map using react-native-maps library and adding some markers.
+Let’s start with creating a basic map using react-native-maps library and adding some markers.
 This will construct a native MapView that is used to render the Map component on the screen.
 We pass the Marker components inside the MapView and it shows them on the map.

 If you’ve ever used react-native-community’s react-native-maps package to add a native MapView to your react-native app, you probably encountered the common issue of cluttering the map with pins, icons, and other content.